wwwklopar/Katawa-Shoujo-Switch/README.md

 Author of the engine port - uyjulian https://github.com/uyjulian/renpy-switch

-If you using archive with "onli files" then for proper working full library from repository below needed. https://github.com/uyjulian/renpy-switch/releases
+If you using archive with "only files" then for proper working full library from repository below needed. https://github.com/uyjulian/renpy-switch/releases